Italian destroyer Aquilone (1902)

 Aquilone off Monaco in her original two-funnel configuration in April 1906.

 Aquilone (Aquilone) was an Italian destroyer.
 Commissioned into service in the Italian Regia Marina (Royal Navy) in 1903, she served in the Italo-Turkish War and World War I, playing an active role in the Adriatic campaign.
 Reclassified as a torpedo boat in 1921, she was stricken in 1923.

 Construction, commissioning, and modernization

 Aquilone was laid down at the Cantiere Pattison (Pattison Shipyard) in Naples, Italy, on 10 September 1899 and launched on 16 October 1902.
 She was commissioned in 1903.

 At various times between 1909 and 1912, each of the Nembo-class destroyers underwent a radical modernization; Aquilone′s took place in 1910.
 Her coal-fired boilers were converted into oil-fired ones, and her original two short, squat funnels were replaced with three smaller, more streamlined ones, profoundly altering her appearance.
-Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by four 450 mm tubes.
+Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by two 450 mm tubes.
 Sometime between 1914 and 1918, Aquilone underwent additional modifications in which minelaying equipment was installed aboard her.